 - Just like any watercoloring, you’ll want to stamp with a permanent ink.
-I used the Basic Black Archival Pad from Stampin’ Up!
+I used the Basic Black Archival Pad from Stampin’ Up! but another great option is the Jet Black StazOn Pad.
 I also allow my ink to set for a minute or two before I begin watercoloring.
 It’s less likely to smear that way.

 - Use a clear block for your ink.
 When I use a blender pen to watercolor I grab the ink right from the lid of my ink pad but I don’t want my ink pad to get glittery.
 (Maybe you do!)
 So I just grab a clear block and press it to my ink pad to grab some ink.
 Then I pick up ink from the clear block with my Glitter Brush to watercolor with.

 - Start with less.
 It’s easy to add color when you watercolor, but it’s hard to take it away.
 Also, let each layer dry before you add another layer to get a true feel for what your colors will look like.

 - Clean your brush off in between colors.
 Just gently swipe it across scratch paper until it’s clear again.

 Want to SEE how it works?
 Watch this episode of Ink It Up with Jessica TV to see how I watercolor.